Customizing

 reason we need to allow insecure connections for the integration with

 ONLYOFFICE.
-You can find the file at install/overrides/stackspin-nextcloud-override.yaml
+You can find the file at install/overrides/stackspin-nextcloud-override.yaml.

 To apply it, run the following commands: